Surgery is often the best option for bulging varicose veins visible

 Rarely numbness can develop in a part of the lower leg or

 foot.
-This usually occurs due to traction on nerves during the operation.
+This usually occurs due to pulling on nerves during the operation.
 If the

 skin is not completely numb, then the symptoms usually